Winter Weather Advisory Expanded And My Call For Ice Saturday

 Sunday Morning Temperatures

 Warmer air should flow in behind the storm.
-This should help with a thaw for Sunday morning.
+This should help with the thaw on Sunday morning.

 Winter Precipitation POTENTIAL Forecasts

 At this point, I see the NAM 3 Km Model having the best solution with the combination of sleet and freezing rain.
-I am comparing them with the GFS and ECMWF Models for upper limit reference.
-Also to highlight that those latter model may be overdoing the precipitation totals which may be important with the snow interpretation next Tuesday.
+I am comparing them with the GFS and ECMWF Models for upper-limit reference.
+Also, those latter models may be overdoing the precipitation totals, which may be important with the snow interpretation next Tuesday.

 NAM 3Km Sleet